 Remember how much it hurts when you hit a mosquito landing on your legs using your hand?
 Why does your hand hurt as well?

 Have you ever heard of the statement, “For every action, there is an equal and opposite reaction”?

 Well, that is because of the third law of motion!

 Take a book sitting on your table for an example.
-Your book exerts a force on your table and the table exerts a force back to your book.
-These forces are equal in terms of magnitude but opposite in direction which explains why the book is not moving.
+Your book exerts a force on your table, and the table exerts a force back on your book.
+These forces are equal in magnitude but opposite in direction, which explains why the book is not moving.

 This law also implies that forces must come in pairs (action-reaction) since any force is an interaction.
 Mathematically,